rexlManu/la-dpsmeter/README.md

 We call the machine where you run Lost Ark the main computer.

-Here are three options for where to run the DPS meter, which can be accessed in a web overlay:
+Here are some options for where to run the DPS meter, which can be accessed in a web overlay:
 1. On your main computer
 2. On a Virtual Machine on your main computer
 3. On a remote computer on the same network as your main computer